MTechWare/MTechWare/README.md

 - 👋 Hi, I’m @MTechWare
-- 👀 I’m interested in being an IT Technician
+- 👀 I’m interested in being an Computer Support Specialist
-- 🌱 I’m currently learning | Batch
+- 🌱 I’m currently learning | Python

 <!---
 VMMax/VMMax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.